-- For the cake, start by preheating the oven to 170°C. Line a cake tin (I used a regular bundt cake tin; you could use an 8-in cake tin) with vegetable oil and flour.
+- For the cake, start by preheating the oven to 170°C. Line a cake tin (I used a bundt cake tin; you could use an 8-inch round cake tin) with vegetable oil and flour.

-- In a food processor, add all the wet ingredients with the fruit and sugars.
+- In a food processor, add all the wet ingredients with the fruits and sugars.
 Blend until combined.
 Transfer to a large mixing bowl.

-- Add all the dry ingredients, including the ground walnuts.
-Using a rubber spatula, fold the dry ingredients into the wet mixture until well combined.
-Transfer the batter to the lined tin and bake for 28–30 min, or until the cake has risen and a toothpick inserted into the centre comes out clean.
+- Now add all the dry ingredients, including the ground walnuts.
+Using a rubber spatula, fold the dry ingredients into the wet mixture until it’s well combined.
+Transfer the batter to the lined tin and bake for 28–30 minutes, or until the cake has risen and a toothpick inserted into the centre comes out clean.
+Leave to cool.

 - To make the icing, cook the milk, flour and salt in a pan over low to medium heat, whisking constantly to avoid any lumps.
-Once thickened, after 3–5 min, take off the heat and leave to cool.
+Once thickened, after 3–5 minutes, take it off the heat and leave to cool.

-- In a stand mixer with a whisk attachment, whisk the butter for a few minutes until pale.
-Add the icing sugar and whisk until light and fluffy.
+- In a stand mixer with a whisk attachment, whisk the butter for a few minutes until it turns pale.
+Add the icing sugar and whisk until the mixture is light and fluffy.

-- Add the extracts and whisk once again before adding the milk mixture into the butter (make sure the milk mixture is cooled or else the butter will melt).
-Whisk the mixtures together for 4–5 min, or until well combined and fluffy like a cloud.
+- Add the extracts and whisk once again before adding the milk mixture into the butter minutes (make sure the milk mixture has cooled or else the butter will melt).
+Whisk the mixtures together for 4–5 minutes, or until well combined and fluffy like a cloud.